 After the microSD/SD card is inserted into the camera, the card information such as memory capacity and status will be shown at Device Information.

 Recording Source

 Select a video stream to set as the recording source.
 The default format of the video stream is Stream 1.
-Select a preferred stream from the drop-down list and click on Save to apply the setting.
+Select a preferred stream from the drop-down list.

 Recording Filename Format